This applies to you whether you have a spouse or not.

 “Food is for the stomach, and the stomach for food, but God shall make them both pass away [corruptible flesh is temporal].
 Now the body is not for fornication, but for the Lord; and the Lord for the body.”
 1 Corinthians 6:13

-Every earthly relationship you possess is a derivative of your heavenly relationship with Him.
+Your earthly relationships are derivatives of your heavenly relationship with Him.

 If you get to know Him, you will find your ultimate fulfillment in Him.